Contact Lens Rebate

 Buying fewer boxes may still qualify for a smaller rebate if the manufacturer offers tiered savings.
 However, if the promotion requires a full annual supply, a smaller order may not qualify at all.
 This is why it is worth checking the required quantity before placing your order.

-- Product-specific rebate: The rebate may only apply to certain versions, such as daily, toric, or multifocal lenses.
+Product-specific rebate: The rebate may only apply to certain versions, such as daily disposable, toric, or multifocal contacts.

 If you are not ready to buy a full year supply, compare the smaller purchase options first.
 Just make sure the rebate amount you expect matches the quantity you are actually buying.

-Processing times vary by manufacturer and rebate program.
+Processing times when you order contact lenses online vary by manufacturer and rebate program.
 Some rebates may be reviewed within a few weeks, while others can take longer depending on submission volume, missing information, or whether the claim needs additional verification.

 Online submissions are often faster than mailed forms because documents can be uploaded directly and reviewed more easily.
 Mailed submissions may take extra time because the form and proof of purchase must be received, sorted, and processed before the claim can move forward.